jeskaj/dance-diary-terminal-app/README.md

 ## Style Guide

+**ASSIGNMENT REQUIREMENTS**
-Identify any code style guide or styling conventions that the application will adhere to.
+- Identify any code style guide or styling conventions that the application will adhere to.

-Reference the chosen style guide appropriately.
+- Reference the chosen style guide appropriately.

+**CHECK & UPDATE THIS - TAKEN DIRECTLY FROM EXAMPLE PROJECT:**
+- 4 spaces per indentation level
+- Maximum line length is 79 characters
+- Imports on separate lines
+- Using single-quoted strings consistently, except when an apostrophe appears in the string, in which case double-quotes were used to avoid backslashes, and hence improve readability
+- Comments in complete sentences and the first word is capitalised.
+Also inline comments were avoided
+- Function names are in lower case and words are separated by underscores to improve readability.

+**MY TEXT**

 PEP8
+- Blank lines:
+  - Surround top-level function and class definitions with two blank lines.
+  - Method definitions inside a class are surrounded by a single blank line.
+  - Extra blank lines may be used (sparingly) to separate groups of related functions.
+Blank lines may be omitted between a bunch of related one-liners (e.g. a set of dummy implementations).
+  - Use blank lines in functions, sparingly, to indicate logical sections.

 numpy